datacarpentry/astronomy-python/_episodes/06-photo.md

 In the bottom half of the figure, the isochrone passes through the overdense region where the stars are likely to belong to GD-1.

-In the top half, the isochrone passes through other regions where the stars have higher magnitude and metallicity than we expect for stars in GD-1.
+Although some stars near the top half of the isochrone likely belong to GD-1, these represent stars that have evolved off the main sequence.
+The density of GD-1 stars in this region is therefore much less and the contamination with other stars much greater.
+So get the purest sample of GD-1 stars we will select only stars on the main sequence.

 So we'll select the part of the isochrone that lies in the overdense region.